Polynomial iteration complexity of a path-following smoothing Newton method for symmetric cone programming: A path-following smoothing Newton method

-The first-phase algorithm aims to generate a strictly feasible point within the neighborhood $\mathcal{N}(\kappa,\mu^{(0)},\rho)$.
-The parameter $t$ is used to scale the merit function so that the initial point $(x^{(0,0)},s^{(0,0)},\lambda^{(0,0)})$ lies in the central-path neighborhood.
+The first phase of PFSNM aims to generate a feasible point in the neighborhood $\mathcal{N}(\kappa,\mu^{(0)},\rho)$.
+The parameter $t$ scales the perturbation term so that the initial point $(x^{(0,0)},s^{(0,0)},\lambda^{(0,0)})$ lies in the central-path neighborhood of the perturbed problem.
 For this purpose, consider the minimax problem